yangml103/finra_scraping_project/README.md

 2) Run get_access_token.py to get the access token and save it to config.py

+finra_access_token = "your_access_token"

-3) Run file get_aggregates to get the aggregate data
+3) Run file get_data to get the aggregate data

-4) Run get_individual_ats to get individual ats data per ticker

-5) The filtered data is saved to a csv file
+4) the aggregate data contains all the ATS data

+5) OPTIONAL sort the data using sort_csv.py

-Note: get_data.py doesn't work as intended at the moment
+Note: get_data.py WORKS

-Need to find a way to get the correct number of rows returned from the api call

-weekly summary contains the aggregates, you need to specify the exact company name to see the individual ats data